CuddlyCactusMC/PowerOrganize/README.md

 THIS PROGRAM, IF RUN ON A WINDOWS SYSTEM FOLDER WILL DESTROY ITS FILE STRUCTURE, USE THIS PROGRAM ONLY ON DOCUMENTS FOLDERS!

+It is reccomended that you use the Self Installer as it automatically adds PowerOrganize to your Windows PATH and sets the proper ExecutionPolicy.(Installers can be found on the GitHub page under "CuddlyCactusMC/PowerOrganize/Installers")

-open powershell and direct it to the folder the script is in and type for help:
+Open powershell and direct it to the folder the script is in and type for help:

 	.\PowerOrganize.ps1 -Help